Frequently Asked Questions for the Registrar's Office

 • How do I receive a transcript?

-b.
+a.
 Use the National Student Clearinghouse website www.getmytranscript.com to order your transcript 24/7.
-There are options available: fax, mail, express mail, pick up, and electronic pdf.
+The options available are: fax, mail, express mail, pick up, and electronic pdf.

 c.
-To request and collect your transcript for the office, pay at the Cashiers' Office ($5 official transcript, $3 unofficial transcript) and bring receipt to the Registrar's Office.
-Transcripts can be picked up after 4:00p.m IF ordered before 12:00p.m.
+To request and collect your transcript at the Office of the Registrar, follow Step b above, pay at the Cashiers' Office and bring the receipt to the Registrar's Office.
+Then, fill out the Transcript Request Form and submit.

 d.
-For a free unofficial transcript for current students, go to the Wildcat Web, click on My Grades and then click on All Divisions All Terms.
-Transcript can be printed from any computer or you can use the computers in the Registrar's Office.
+For a free unofficial transcript for current students, click Unofficial Transcript Reports.
+Transcripts can be printed from any computer or you can use the computers in the Registrar's Office.

 • I ordered online through the National Student Clearinghouse and I am having trouble using their website.

-• I cannot register on the Wildcat Web...there is a financial hold on my account.
+• I cannot register on the Wildcat Web because there is a financial hold on my account.
 What do I need to do?

-c.
-Then you would need to go back to the Wildcat Web and change the term to the appropriate term and proceed to register for classes.
+b.
+Once they clear you to register you need to go back to the Wildcat Web, choose the appropriate term and proceed to register for classes, provided you have been cleared by your Success Coach.

-• What happens if I forget to clear my balance before the deadline?
+• What happens if I forget to clear my balance before the payment deadline?

 a.
-If students forget to clear balances, schedules will be deleted, and they must register again before the last day to add classes.
+If you forget to clear your balance, your schedule will be deleted, and you must register again before the last day to add classes.
+There is no guarantee that your original schedule will be available.

 • Can I get a refund for classes that I drop?

 a.
-Refunds are handled in the Bursars Office, who will post the dates for a refund.
+Refunds are handled in the Bursar's Office, who will post the dates for a refund.
 The refund policy is printed in the current catalog.
-Students may only receive refunds for courses that are cancelled by the university.
+Students may only receive refunds for courses that are cancelled by the University or courses that are dropped before the last day of late registration.

 • What happens if I register for a class but decide not to attend the class?

 a.
-Students must drop courses by the last day to register (end of first week of class) to avoid being charged for classes they do not attend.
+Students are required to drop courses by the published last day of registration to avoid being charged for classes they do not attend.

 • When can I register?